insolt/Battelship/README.md

 # Battelship
-Battelship game copied from Head First!
-Programing in JavaScript during learning process Needs some improvements
+12/2019 - Battelship game copied from Head First!
+Programing in JavaScript during learning process.
+04-2021 - It needs some improvements... so, lets start! :-)